paulchambaz/afu-study/paper/paper.typ

 To facilitate our research on off-policy learning properties, we extended these environments with additional functionality.
 Each environment was modified to support direct state manipulation through the implementation of a `_set_state()` method.
-This modification enables precise control over the system state, allowing us to sample uniformly from the state-action space during our off-policy learning experiments.
+This modification enables control over the system state, allowing us to sample uniformly from the state-action space during our off-policy learning experiments.
 It should be noted that such direct state manipulation represents a research tool rather than a practical capability in real-world scenarios, where complete state control is rarely possible.

 === Algorithms
 We implemented several state-of-the-art deep reinforcement learning algorithms